n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.erpnext.md

 # ERPNext

-The ERPNext node allows you to automate work in the ERPNext platform and integrate ERPNext with other applications. n8n has built-in support for a wide range of ERPNext features, which includes basic operations like creating, updating, retrieving, and deleting documents.
+The ERPNext node allows you to automate work in the ERPNext platform and integrate ERPNext with other applications. n8n has built-in support for a wide range of ERPNext features, including creating, updating, retrieving, and deleting documents.

 On this page, you'll find a list of operations the ERPNext node supports and links to more resources.